The “FFL Law” – It’s complicated…

 Nearly everybody is familiar with the concept of a “square peg in a round hole.”
 It’s an analogy about stubbornly trying to make something fit where it doesn’t belong.

 The “square peg” analogy can be a great way to help people understand the idea behind Florida-Friendly Landscaping.
 Why should you stubbornly struggle to force a plant to grow where it clearly doesn’t want to grow?
-There are plenty of attractive plants that are well-matched to those site conditions, and would LOVE to grow in that spot.
+There are plenty of attractive plants that are well-matched to those site conditions, and would LOVE to grow in that exact spot.
 Right plant, right place.
 Round peg, round hole.
 Work smarter, not harder.

 Perfect.
 Now that you’ve got a couple of starting points of agreement…